 With the right team, the right metrics, and the right strategies in place, health organizations can begin to execute on their workforce violence prevention program.
 In addition to the above steps, key components of the action plan should include:

-- Reviewing the reporting process to measure and adjust goals over time
+- Reviewing the reporting process to measure and adjust healthcare workplace safety goals over time

 Finally, consider the people involved and their unique roles.
 Set up team members for success by providing clarity on who does what, how, by when, and — most importantly — why.
 The greatest outcomes occur when all stakeholders understand the reason for their actions and the broader impact they have on their colleagues, their patients, and the organization as a whole.

 There may be no single solution to end workplace violence for good — but, through actions both big and small, we can still enact meaningful change.
-By establishing comprehensive safety strategies, health organizations can operate as a united front to combat workplace violence and restore “care” into the healthcare environment for all clinicians, staff, and caregivers.
+By establishing comprehensive healthcare workplace safety strategies, organizations can operate as a united front to combat violence and restore “care” into the healthcare environment for all clinicians, staff, and caregivers.